Select Page

 Drinks can also be a problem.
 Certain liquids, like milk and soda, tend to fill a child’s belly more than others.
 When they’re thirsty outside of mealtime, try giving them a glass of water instead, and limit how much they drink during meals as well.

 Your child might complain about these changes at first.
 They’ve gotten used to the way things are.
-But if it helps them eat better, it’s worth changing.
+But they’ll adjust with time, and if it helps them eat better, it’s worth changing.

 No two kids are alike.
 Even siblings can have vastly different tastes.
 Take your child’s habits and preferences into account before you start switching things up.

 For example, if your toddler won’t eat when they first wake up, don’t make them sit down for breakfast right away.
-Instead, let them color, look at some books, or play on the Learn & Grow App.
+Instead, let them color, look at some books, or play on a kid-safe app like HOMER or Learn with Sesame Street.
 Then, have breakfast a bit later.

 It’s also important to remember that our sense of taste is coded in our genes, and our taste buds send signals to our brains to create our sense of flavor.
 This means our likes and dislikes can vary widely, and some children may have “pickier” taste buds.

 Embrace each child where they are and work from there.
-Think about what foods they do eat, and serve at least one thing your child enjoys at each meal.
+Think about what foods they do eat, and try to serve at least one thing your child enjoys at each meal.

 Hiding healthy foods in foods that your child enjoys is a great way to make sure they’re getting the nutrients they need.